The Best Oregon Homeowners Insurance Company

-Oregon has the lowest annual premiums for homeowners insurance in the country — on average $574 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Oregon’s average annual premiums for homeowners insurance are the lowest in the nation — $643 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 Oregonians looking for homeowners insurance have a few specific concerns they should definitely think about before purchasing with any particular company.

 “Aside from the usual suspects, such as fire and theft, investigate flood insurance if you’re in a flood zone,” says Keith Haley, Insurance Instructor for EinsuranceTraining.com.
 Haley also suggests considering your risk for wildfire, earthquake, landslide and don’t forget damage that can be caused by Oregon’s wet climate.
 “New residents moving from drier climates of California or Alaska may be distraught to discover the sports or garden equipment they stored in their unheated garage all winter to be tossed in the spring because of mold damage,” says Haley.

 Fortunately, homeowners insurance in Oregon is relatively inexpensive.
 And while most policies in the state have basic similarities, your best coverage may not be the best coverage for someone in a different house or a different part of the state, so, as always, shop around to find the right coverage at your best rate.

 How We Found the Best Homeowners Insurance in Oregon

 To find the five best homeowners insurance companies in Oregon, we used similar methodology to what we used in our nationwide homeowners insurance review.
 The five companies identified here are the largest homeowners insurance providers in Oregon by marketshare.